 To start the course, trainees should select the “Enter” button that appears on the screen and should then follow the prompts that appear to begin the course and navigate through the training.
 The training should take around an hour to complete.
 It does not need to be completed in one sitting.
 Trainees can pause the training at anytime and return to the training at a later time.

-Upon completion of the training, trainees will be required to enter their name into a certificate of completion.
-The certificate should then be saved as a PDF via “Print to PDF” and a copy of the certificate should be sent to grantsoffice@union.edu.
+Upon completion of the training, trainees will need to enter their name on the certificate of completion.
+Please then save the certificate as a PDF via “Print to PDF” and upload the completion certificate, as shown below:

 Training Renewal

-Senior/key personnel on funded NIH awards will be required to complete the training annually.
-At this time, senior/key personnel on funded NSF awards will only be required to renew their training prior to the submission of a new proposal.
+At this time, senior/key personnel on funded NSF and NIH awards will only be required to renew their training prior to the submission of a new proposal.

 In order to renew their training, trainees will need to select the checkbox for beginning a new attempt of the training before re-entering the course.
 Upon completion of their renewal training, trainees will need to enter their name on the certificate of completion.
-The certificate should then be saved as a PDF via “Print to PDF” and a copy of the certificate should be sent to grantsoffice@union.edu.
+Please then save the certificate as a PDF via “Print to PDF” and upload the completion certificate.

 17 South Lane, 2nd Floor